newsapps/jobs/freelance.md

 - Look-up functionality
 - Interactive map as navigation
-- Geocoded points linked to cards
+- Geocoded points linked to more data on that entity
-- Charting, digital design on cards
+- Charting, digital design about each entity
 - Data, text and project timeline will be provided

 **Here are links to similar projects for reference:**